Wreak0Havoc/LineageOS-20-Low-in-Call-Volume-Fix/README.md

 Tested only on Galaxy S10 plus, on Android (13)

 ## Notice
-This a temporary fix, the mixer gains file will be replaced on every rom update you install, so you must redo all this steps again.
+This a temporary fix, the mixer gains file maybe replaced on every rom update you install, so you may redo all this steps again.

 Take a full backup of the mixer_gains.xml file before installing